-The clarified water next passes slowly through coal, sand, and gravel filters in order to remove the fine particles and microorganisms.
+The clarified water next passes slowly through anthracite and sand filters in order to remove the fine particles and microorganisms.

 STAGE 3: Disinfection

 The filtered water is treated with chlorine to ensure removal of any harmful microorganisms.
 During this process, several additional chemicals are added to complete treatment.
 These include sodium carbonate to adjust the pH of the water and fluoride to prevent cavities.